predrag-viceic/kde-on-pitop/README.md

 ####Python script

-The script inhibits the kde scrensaver an launches the omxplayer with correct settings.
+The script inhibits the kde scrensaver and launches the omxplayer with correct settings.
 It also searches for subtitles.

 ```python